OVERVIEW: All new measures announced in Budget 2023

 The minister called the figures "significant".

-The current excise reduction of 20c per litre for petrol and 15c for diesel will be extended until February 28 2023.
+He confirmed the current excise reduction of 21c per litre for petrol and 16c for diesel will be extended until February 28 2023.

 A further increase in the second USC band of 2% from €21,295 to €22,920 has also been announced, in line with the 80c per hour increase in minimum wage.